tobychui/arozos/README.md

 ## License
 Build-in Multimedia Modules (Audio / Photo / Video) - MIT License

 Desktop Module (Desktop) and its utilities - *All Right Reserved*, Free to use ONLY on Raspberry Pi and other ARMv6, v7 or ARM64 based SBC for non-commercial purposes.
+No derivative should be made on this module.
+However we welcome any pull request for improvements :)

 All core scripts and binary files under root (./) and System Script Folder (SystemAOB/*) - tobychui feat.
 ArOZ Online Project, All Right Reserved.